cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-2.rst

       rviz2 -d lab_2.rviz

 The above command will load the RVIZ config file.
 If you just run ``rviz``, you can manually add the configuration.
 After running `rviz`, click the "Add" button, and then select a Robot Model type.
-Select the \robot_description topic.
+Select the /robot_description topic.
 Next, add the marker by selecting "Add" again, and select a Marker type.
-Select the joint
+Select the topic /marker.

 Part 4: Analyzing the Results
 -----------------------------